-Scheduled airline and tourism operations
+Scheduled airline operations

-Six companies are categorised as being part of the Scheduled Airline and Tourism Operation focus of the Group: Icelandair, the international full-service airline with a hub in Iceland; Icelandair Cargo, a full-service air-freight company and Icelandair Ground Services, which handles airlines and passenger services at Keflavik Airport.
+Three companies are categorised as being part of the Scheduled Airline Operation focus of the Group: Icelandair, the international full-service airline with a hub in Iceland; Icelandair Cargo, a full-service airfreight company and Icelandair Ground Services, which handles airlines and passenger services at Keflavik Airport.
 These companies work closely together and have long historical ties.
-Three companies; Iceland Travel, a tour operator and travel agency in in-coming tourism, Icelandair Hotels, which markets and operates two hotel chains, Icelandair Hotels and Edda Hotels, and Air Iceland a scheduled domestic carrier which also offers regular flights to Greenland and the Faeroe Islands form the travel and tourism part of the Group.
-These companies all provide strategic support to the international scheduled operations, their main focus is on profitable operations.